Treatment Programs and Centers For Teens Struggling With ADHD

 Throughout their time with us, students face obstacles and challenges that they must overcome.
 Overcoming obstacles helps students feel empowered in their ability to work through the personal challenges they are working through.
 With newfound confidence and motivation to succeed, students find themselves making lasting changes that transition back into the real world after they’ve graduated from our program.

 At Trails Carolina, our therapeutic programming is designed to meet the individual needs of each student.
-We combine the powerful healing benefits of wilderness therapy with traditional forms of therapy such as individual therapeutic sessions, group therapy, family therapy, and equine therapy.
+We combine the powerful healing benefits of wilderness therapy with traditional forms of therapy such as individual therapeutic sessions, group therapy, family therapy, and equine relational programming.
 Our clinical programming is based on decades of evidence-based research and carried out by Master’s level therapists.

 Treatments for Teens with ADHD